Turbo Takeaways

 Burial Benefits for Veterans

-The VA also offers a Presidential Memorial Certificate and free headstones.
+The VA also provides a Presidential Memorial Certificate and free headstones.
 Burial allowances are paid to eligible family members to help defray funeral and burial costs.
 The allowance amount depends on whether the veteran was hospitalized by the VA or if the death was service-connected.

 VA Loans

-VA also helps service members, veterans, and eligible surviving spouses become homeowners.
+The VA also helps service members, veterans, and eligible surviving spouses become homeowners.
 Veterans can get access to a mortgage loan guarantee benefit as well as other programs to help buy, repair, build, adapt, or retain a home for personal occupancy.

 VA loans are available through mortgage companies and banks at favorable terms.
 One of the main benefits of the VA loan is that you don’t need a down payment to qualify for the loan.
 The interest rates are competitively low, and the closing costs are limited.
 There’s also no need for private mortgage insurance (PMI) with a VA loan.